dethertech/detherContracts/README.md

 * `avatarId`: 1 - 100 value for avatar
 * `rates`: margin seller want to take * 10, for 8.7%, put 87
 * `online`: true if teller want to stay visible, false if teller want to pass offline
+* `PAYABLE FUNCTION`, you can send ETH during transaction.

 ### (TODO add other fonction)